STAT545-UBC/STAT545-UBC-original-website/block011_write-your-own-function-02.md

 ### Where were we?
 Where are we going?

-In [part 1]() we wrote our first R function to take the difference between the max and min of a numeric vector.
+In [part 1](block011_write-your-own-function-01.html) we wrote our first R function to take the difference between the max and min of a numeric vector.
 We checked the validity of the function's only argument and, informally, we verified that it worked pretty well.

-In this part, we generalize this function and gain more advanced knowledge of R functions along the way.
+In this part, we generalize this function, learn more technical details about R functions, and set default values for some arguments.

 ### Load the Gapminder data